zjunlp/EasyEdit/examples/CKnowEdit.md

 ## Dataset Structure

 **CKnowEdit** is tailored for Chinese-language knowledge editing tasks.
-It can broadly be categorized into 4 classes: Chinese literary knowledge, Chinese linguistic knowledge, Chinese geographical knowledge and Chinese Ruozhiba.

-The classes of Chinese literary knowledge and Chinese linguistic knowledge can be further divided.
+It can broadly be categorized into 3 major categories and 10 subcategories, with the 3 major categories being: `Chinese Linguistics`, `Chinese Factual Knowledge` and `Chinese language-specific logic trap`.
+Moreover, these data have been gathered from seven distinct categories of knowledge sources.

 The file structure for **CKnowEdit** is as follows:

 ```
 CknowEdit
-├── Chinese Literary Knowledge
+├── Chinese Linguistics
+│   ├── Pinyin Notation
 │   ├── Ancient Poetry
+│   ├── Classical Chinese
-│   ├── Proverbs
+│   ├── Idiom
-│   └── Idioms
+│   └── Proverb
-├── Chinese Linguistic Knowledge
+├── Chinese Factual Knowledge
-│   ├── Phonetic Notation
+│   ├── Geographical Knowledge
+│   └── History Knowledge
-│   └── Classical Chinese
+└── Chinese language-specific logic trap
-├── Chinese Geographical Knowledge
+    ├── Phonetic Misunderstand
+    ├── Reasoning Error
-└── Ruozhiba
+    └── Wordplay
 ```

 The various data types of **CKnowEdit** and their distribution are shown in the following table: